jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=realm-public-key)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `register-node-at-startup`
-if set to true, the subsystem sends a registration request to `keycloak`. this attribute is useful only when your application is clustered. get the `elytron-oidc-client` `realm` `register-node-at-startup` attribute.
+if set to 'true', the subsystem sends a registration request to `keycloak`. this attribute is useful only when your application is clustered. get the `elytron-oidc-client` `realm` `register-node-at-startup` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=register-node-at-startup)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `register-node-period`
-if `register-node-at-startup` is set to true, this specifies the frequency (in seconds) at which the node should be `re-registered`. get the `elytron-oidc-client` `realm` `register-node-period` attribute.
+if '`register-node-at-startup`' is set to 'true', this specifies the frequency (in seconds) at which the node should be `re-registered`. get the `elytron-oidc-client` `realm` `register-node-period` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=register-node-period)`